passcod/blook/2017-jan-10-monthly-update.md

   romance, and this is one of the most popular and least sappy romance genre in this fandom.
 I found the basis for the story interesting, and the resolution swift if perhaps a bit anti-climatic.
 But then again, the defeat of Voldemort was never the focus of the plot.
-The fic brushed on [some thoughts][thoughts] I had while reading, namely on the influence Harry's near worship for a decade, without having a real person to mellow it, would have had on society, particularly regarding standards of appearance and, to a lesser extent,
+The fic brushed on [some thoughts] I had while reading, namely on the influence Harry's near worship for a decade, without having a real person to mellow it, would have had on society, particularly regarding standards of appearance and, to a lesser extent,